wizcamp/wizcamp-realms-demo/session-guides/SESSION-02.md

 ### Step 1: Add onClick prop to GameButton

-Extend the component to accept an `onClick` function prop and attach it to the button element, enabling interactive behavior.
+Update the component to accept an `onClick` prop and attach it to the button element.

 **File:** `src/components/GameButton.jsx`